horar/strata-host-core/host/libs/couchbaselite/Readme.md

 #Couhbase-lite-cpp library
 This library depends on couchbase-lite-core.
+SGDatabase and SGReplicator have thread safe functions.
+Please see the .h files for more details.

 Note: This is tested on Mac OS and (Windows built using Visual Studio).

 Since couchbase-lite-core is submodule of this library please run: